 Fine-grained sand beaches generally have a low sensitivity to oil spill impacts and cleanup methods.
 Oil typically stains and covers the beach near the high water line, but penetration is low to moderate depending on the water table and the position of oil on the shoreline.
 A major environmental concern during beach cleanup is the protection of the dune habitat from the cleanup operations and the removal of sand from eroding beaches.
 Large volumes of stained sand and debris can be generated by cleanup of fine sand beaches.
-This occurred on West Beach of Galveston Island after the Alvenus oil spill.
 Most of the fine-grained sand beaches of the Gulf shore are accessible and can support heavy equipment.
 In the bays they are generally inaccessible and trafficability is limited.